 Want to listen to more stuff like this?
 Check out my podcast!

 What Is Protein and Why Is It Important?

 Protein is a compound comprised of chains of smaller molecules known as amino acids, and it’s the basic building block of your body.

 Your tissues such as muscles, ligaments, tendons, hair, organs, and skin as are all made from proteins, and so are hormones, enzymes, and various chemicals essential to life.

-It can produce twelve but must get the remaining nine from the food you eat.
+It can produce eleven but must get the remaining nine from the food you eat.
 These are known as the “essential” amino acids and they are: